Foreign Service families, who move to a different country and culture every few years, face unique

 nor straightforward.
 To help them navigate, AFSA provides information and resources on options at every

 Every June and December, the Foreign Service Journal contains a 30-page supplement with a feature

 article on an educational issue that affects FS families and information on schools that cater to families

 based overseas, including a "Schools-at-a-Glance" chart that pulls the data and contact

 This chart, broken down by type of school, is updated with each new edition of the Schools Supplement.
 The purpose of the chart is to assist members and their children in evaluating different boarding schools.
 Please note that this chart is not a complete guide to boarding schools, but rather a starting point for your research.

 You can navigate by school category using the navigation links below, or for a complete listing click here.
-(Updated in December 2012.)
+(Updated June 2014.)